aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/culture/using-globalizationsettings-class-for-custom-subtotal-labels-and-other-label-of-pie-chart/_index.md

                 }
             }

-            // Overrides the GrandTotalName method (converted from getGrandTotalName) grandTotalName(functionType) {
+            // Overrides the grandTotalName method (converted from getGrandTotalName) grandTotalName(functionType) {
                 // Checks the function type used to add the subtotals switch (functionType) {